gmac/graphql-stitching-ruby/README.md

 }
 ```

 The above representation of a `Product` type provides no unique data beyond a key that is available in other locations.
-Thus, this representation will never require an inbound request to fetch it, and its stitching query may be omitted.
+Thus, this representation will never require an inbound request to fetch it, and its resolver query may be omitted.

 #### List queries

-It's okay ([even preferable](#batching) in most circumstances) to provide a list accessor as a stitching query.
+It's okay ([even preferable](#batching) in most circumstances) to provide a list accessor as a resolver query.
 The only requirement is that both the field argument and return type must be lists, and the query results are expected to be a mapped set with `null` holding the position of missing results.

 ```graphql
 type Query {